ELECTRICAL TECHNOLOGY — ELECTRONICS A.A.S.

 Positions in the fields of computers, robotics, medical instrumentation, audio/radio frequency communication, and manufacturing include:

-Students should contact their advisor and/or the transfer counselor in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
+Students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
 Early consultation to plan the most appropriate course sequence will optimize transferability.

 |ENGL 101||Freshman English I||3|